-Guffey’s heyday was between 1895 and 1902 when it was part of the Freshwater mining district.
-It boasted more than 40 businesses and 500 residents.
-There was also cattle ranching and lumber contributing to the economy.
+Guffey’s heyday was between 1895 and 1902 when it was part of the Freshwater Mining District.
+The town was bustling with more than 40 businesses and 500 residents.
+There were also cattle ranching and lumber businesses contributing to the economy.

-Guffey Gorge/Paradise Cove – Popular swimming hole frequented from mid May to mid September.
+Guffey Gorge – This popular swimming hole is frequented from mid-May to mid-September.
 There is a day use fee to park your vehicle.
-There is no camping permitted at Guffey Cove.
-Pets are welcome but only on leash.
-Look for the parking lot on County Road 102.
-It’s a 1/2 mile uphill hike to reach the cove.
-Go during the weekday for less crowds.
+There is no camping permitted at Paradise Cove and pets are welcome but only on a leash.
+Look for the parking lot on County Road 102, after that it’s a 1/2-mile uphill hike to reach the cove.

-There are several choices for overnight accommodations in Guffey.
-In addition to ample nearby camping opportunities, you can stay in modern log cabin vacation rentals, as well asrustic 1800s cabins, which are so primitive they have no running water.
-Instead they offer water bottles for drinking nad washing.
+There are few choices for overnight accommodations in Guffey.
+In addition to ample nearby camping opportunities, you can stay in modern log cabin vacation rentals, as well as rustic 1800s cabins, which are so primitive they have no running water.

 - Cañon City (32mi)